boc-tothefuture/openhab-jruby/docs/ruby-basics.md

 # Ruby Basics

-The OpenHAB JRuby scripting automation is based on the [JRuby](https://www.jruby.org/) implementation of the [Ruby](https://www.ruby-lang.org/) language.
+The openHAB JRuby scripting automation is based on the [JRuby](https://www.jruby.org/) implementation of the [Ruby](https://www.ruby-lang.org/) language.
 This page offers a quick overview of Ruby to help you get started writing rules.
 However, it is by no means comprehensive.
 A wealth of information can be found on [Ruby's web site](https://www.ruby-lang.org/en/documentation/).